 See the details of the council approved Community Improvement Plan adopted June 23, 2021

-The Intake period for 2021 applications will open August 3, 2021 and will close August 23, 2021.
+The Intake period for applications is February 1 to February 21 annually except Signage Improvement Grants which are accepted year round for work that can be completed within the calendar year.
 If you are ready to apply, download the application and other important information about the available programs:

 Check the full Community Improvement Plan to see if you are in the CIP area.
-Applications accepted between August 3 and 23, 2021 - Click here for a printable pdf of the CIP application form
+Applications accepted between February 1 & 21 yearly except Signage Improvement Grants which are accepted year round for work that can be completed within the calendar year. - Click here for a printable pdf of the CIP application form

 Additional Business Support Organizations